Palm Beach Child Relocation Attorney

-At Matthew Lane & Associates, P.A., we are deeply concerned about the needs of our clients’ children, and are dedicated to providing them with the future that they deserve.
+At the Lane Law Firm, P.A., we are deeply concerned about the needs of our clients’ children, and are dedicated to providing them with the future that they deserve.
 We utilize our knowledge, skill and decades of experience to protect our clients’ parental rights, and the best interests of their children.
 We are well-respected negotiators and litigators, who strategically and tenaciously advocate on behalf of our clients in matters involving child custody relocation.

 We love what we do and pride ourselves on the quality of our work.
 We provide our clients with exceptional legal service, in the most efficient and cost-effective manner.
 At our law firm, our clients are treated with integrity, compassion and professionalism.
 We listen, and we care.Florida Law Governing Child Custody Relocation

 Some of the factors that Florida courts consider in reaching a decision regarding the relocation of children include:

 - the nature the children’s relationship with each of the parents, and with other significant persons in the children’s lives

 - the likely impact the relocation will have on the children’s educational, emotional, and physical development

 - the feasibility of preserving the relationship between the children and the nonrelocating parent

 - the children’s preference, taking into consideration the ages and maturity of the children

 - whether the relocation will enhance the quality of life for the parent seeking relocation and the children